edunorm/.github/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: canvas thanks you :sparkles:.
+Congratulations :tada::tada: Edunorm thanks you :sparkles:.

 Once your PR is merged, your contributions will be credited in the [README.md](/README.md)